learn-co-students/jquery-selectors-readme-bootcamp-prep-000/README.md

 ## Getting Everything Set Up

-First things first, we need to load several resources to `index.html`:
+Notice that several resources have been added to `index.html`:

 + jQuery: `<script type="text/javascript" src="js/jquery-2.1.1.min.js"></script>`
 + Our JS file: `<script src="js/selectors.js"></script>`

-Both of these script tags should go at the bottom the `body`.
+Both of these script tags are at the bottom the `body`, just as we have been doing in past lessons.
 Order here matters.
 If we plan on using jQuery in `js/selectors.js`, the minified jQuery file needs to be linked first.

 ## Using Selectors